New Report (June 2026)

 What I do

-Research & writing: Long-form historical research and writing on housing insecurity, homelessness, and welfare policy in Britain.
+Research & writing: Historical research and long-form writing on housing insecurity, homelessness, and welfare policy in Britain.

 Events & talks: Available for panels, festivals, and public lectures on housing, eviction, temporary accommodation and social history.